WilyWren2/ReactNativeAxaMobileSdk/README.md

 <details>
 <summary>Use this API to stop the current session.</summary>

-No data will be logged until the startSession API is called.
+No data is logged until the SDK calls the startSession API.

 ```
 AXASDK.stopCurrentSession();